yhhc2/machinelearnr/README.md

 ## License

-The psdr package is licensed under the GPL (\>=3) license.
+The machinelearnr package is licensed under the GPL (\>=3) license.
 The logo is licensed under the
 <a href='https://creativecommons.org/licenses/by/4.0/'> CC BY 4.0
 license</a>.